top of page

 Desensitization incorporates bilateral stimulation.
 Bilateral stimulation is eye movements, tapping, or auditory alternating stimuli.
 EMDR helps to reprocess the thoughts and emotions of the memory that produce a stress response.
 The therapist will guide the sessions and help connect the memory networks.
 EMDR is complete when all maladaptive memory networks are cleared, including all associated memories producing negative behavioral patterns.
 The result of EMDR is stability and comfort with past, present, and future stressful situations.

-Jenn Lodico Ward, LMSW is our trauma specialist who is currently taking on new clients!
+Jenn Lodico Ward, LCSW-C is our trauma specialist who is currently taking on new clients!

 If you are interested in EMDR for yourself or your loved one, feel free to Contact Us and we will see how we can best support you!